akshay0154/day-01_cyber_security_task/README.md

 Not shown: 1000 closed tcp ports (reset)

 ## uplode file
--> inculding the screenshot and the output file result.txt i already uploaded
+-> inculding the screenshot and the output file result.txt i already uploaded in this Github repository.